 Cold-Weather Workwear You’ll Appreciate This Winter

-Cold-weather workwear that really staves off the shivers on the jobsite.
+Cold-weather workwear that will help staves off the shivers while you work outside in the winter.

 Double-Knee Utility Pant

 Synthetics can really bring the warmth, but when they get wet, some of them have a tendency to stay wet.
 And nothing brings the brrrs like wet fabric that refuses to dry.
 1620 Workwear, a new company based in Haverhill, Massachusetts has developed a proprietary fabric that seeks to solve that problem.
 They call it NYCO Stretch.
 Their tough-as-nails fabric is woven in the USA and comes coated with a PFC-free water-, stain- and oil-repellent finish.
 The company claims its unique fabric is 10 times more abrasion resistant than cotton duck, and dries two times faster.

 Their double-knee utility pants are sewn in the USA and have an articulated knee and a gusseted crotch, an extra-large angled back pocket for utility knives, generous front pockets for large smartphones, and a double layer of fabric over the knee and thigh.
 Every pair is custom-hemmed, so you’ll get exactly the right inseam.
 If you let them know you’re an active union member, they tend to give a discount.

 Owned and run by twin brothers, Faherty is an emerging brand that already has a cult following.
 One of their most popular items is the Blanket Lined CPO, a transitional shirt-jacket that is exceptional for layering.
 The interior is lined with extra-soft brushed cotton, for a cozy feeling next to the skin.
 Want to see even more shirt-jackets?
 Check out our guide to fall workwear.